jcommelin/queueboard/survey.md

 - Decoupling the Queueboard from Mathlib
 - Display times in local time zones
 - Remove minutes/timezones from time columns
-- Stale 'delagated' dashboard
+- Allow sharing links to dashboards with pre-set settings (e.g., for triage meetings)
-- The labels 'delegated' and 'maintainer-merge' and 'ready-to-merge' should be pairwise mutually exclusive
+- The labels 'delegated' and 'maintainer-merge' should be mutually exclusive
 - Other: ...